Do you use Google Ads to drive sales calls to your business?

 Opting-Out Could Mean Fewer Impressions

 If you choose to opt-out of this program, you may experience a decrease in impressions.

 So why is this?
 The more Ad Extensions you have, the more search real estate you take up.
 For example, if you opt-out of exposing your number, you open the playing field for other advertisers to capitalize, hence, your impression share of voice may diminish.

 You may use a specific phone number on your Desktop Call Extensions to track when people manually dial instead of click-to-call, using services such as Call Rail.
 If Google defaults to your My Business number when Call Extensions aren’t present, then any conversion generated from the call will not be attributed back to search.

 For companies with more than one brick and mortar store, challenges may surface.
 One of your stores might not be able to handle a lift in call volume.
 However, since it is only possible to opt-in or out at the account level, you have to make the tough decision to go all-in or go all-out across campaigns.

 Maybe you only want your number to show during local business hours and want to direct people to your website for all other times.
 Currently, we can control when our AdWords Call Extensions show up.
 If people call outside of business hours via mobile and your My Business number is displayed, you may still pay for the click, but not track a final conversion.
 At this point, it’s not clear how Google will handle this situation.

-Overall, Google has been making successful efforts to improve local search over the years as a whole.
+Overall, Google has been making efforts to improve local search.
+Dealing with these changes means writing AdWords ads in accordance with the latest rules.
 This can often be troublesome for advertisers to adapt to.
 Unless you are using custom numbers throughout your account, the impact may not be so large.
 If you are, then a plan should be put in place to either opt-out, or adjust your general number to the one most likely to drive conversions.
 Either way, a lack of attribution may exist until Google addresses how they will be counting these clicks within AdWords.